Swimming Area and Beach

 This designated swimming area with rafts is the only location at the Boulder Reservoir where swimming is permitted, with the exception of lifeguarded open water swims and triathlons.
-Swim Beach season is Memorial Day weekend through Labor Day.
+Swim season is Memorial Day weekend through Labor Day.

 Water temperature: The minimum water temperature to open the swim area is 60°F for the shallow area and 64°F for the entire swim area to open.
 The temperature fluctuates throughout the season.
 For the most up-to-date temperature, please call 303-441-3461, and then press '0' for the attendant.